 Credit card sign-up bonus offers can definitely be lucrative.
 Many premium cards offer bonuses worth anywhere from $200 to $500 to sign up for their card and meet the minimum spending threshold.
-This lead to the phenomenon of card hackers - people who take advantage of their good credit scores to constantly sign up for new cards for their signup offers before moving on to the next card.
+This lead to taking advantage in bad faith - using their good credit scores to constantly sign up for new cards for their signup offers before moving on to the next card.

-Of course, card issuers are not happy about this practice, which they labeled credit card churning.
+Of course, card issuers are not happy about this practice.
 And now they are fighting back.

-You may have read about people who have spent a few thousand and received tens of thousands back in merchandise, trips, and cash back through a process called credit card hacking.
+You may have read about people who have spent a few thousand and received tens of thousands back in merchandise, trips, and cash back through this process.

 For some users this can be a lucrative practice.

-But more and more, card issuers and finding these users to be a losing proposition.
-And not just because these card hackers avoid paying annual fees.
+But more and more, card issuers are finding these users to be a losing proposition.
+And not just because these people avoid paying annual fees.

-Many churners go a step further by manufacturing spending, a practice Bloomberg recently referred to as "legal money laundering."
+Many churners go a step further with a practice Bloomberg recently referred to as "legal money laundering."

-Credit card companies have taken many steps to combat churning, including many policies that make most forms of manufactured spending impossible.
+Credit card companies have taken many steps to combat these practices, including many policies that make most forms of this impossible.
 Over the last year, many card issuers have begun enacting rules limiting the number of new credit cards consumers can open to further limit the practice.
-Here are some of the latest steps credit card companies have taken to stop credit card churning.
+Here are some of the latest steps credit card companies have taken to stop people from taking advantage of credit card bonuses.

-The issuers with the most generous rewards programs and signup offers are now fighting back against card churning.
+The issuers with the most generous rewards programs and signup offers are now fighting back.
 From Chase to American Express to Citibank, frequent credit card applications are now being looked at in a new light.

-While these new rules will make credit card churning a less profitable endeavor, most credit card users will not be affected by these changes.
+While these new rules will make jumping from one card to a nother a less profitable endeavor, most credit card users will not be affected by these changes.

 Chase's 5/24 Rule